 I like to use these Thai words to greet people, even the officer at the immigration customs at the airport 😉

 Shopping is a big deal for people visiting Bangkok, but I wouldn’t bother learning how to ask “How much does this cost?”.
-This is because they’ll reply in Thai and I’ll have no idea what’s the amount!
+Because they’ll reply in Thai and I’ll have no idea what’s the amount!
 It’s a waste of time for everyone, haha.

 Are you curious to conquer Bangkok as a solo traveller?
 Ask me anything!